mikepan/GameEngineBook/text/05-Graphics.md

 [c] 2014 Blender Foundation.

 **       ** [lb] **        Dome type:** Controls how the images are mapped onto the screen.
 Cube Map shows you the raw render done by the dome engine, laid out in such a way to match how Blender stores the environment maps.
 This is mainly useful for debugging, or if you want to save the cube map for a different purpose.
 Other options include Spherical Panoramic, Front-Truncated, Rear-Truncated, and Fisheye.
 These choices warp the images in different ways to fit the screen.
 Try them out for yourself!
-Be careful, though[md]some of these settings can be very disorienting!
+Be careful, though-some of these settings can be very disorienting!

 **       ** [lb] **        Resolution** : Sets the dimension of the render-to-texture images; a smaller value will give you better performance at the cost of a lower-resolution final image.